Looking for things to do in Chacala, Mexico?

 Apart from our short trip to Sayulita, I’m not going to lie … this was a very lazy vacation.
 We spent most of our time lying on Playa Chacala!

-Gorgeous, quiet Chacala Beach
+Gorgeous, tranquil Chacala Beach

 There are actually two beaches in Chacala, Mexico but we stuck to main one.